 Auditory Processing Disorder in Children

-Central auditory processing disorder (CAPD or APD as is now more common) is a disconnect between how an individual hears sound and how sound is processed.
+Central auditory processing disorder (CAPD or APD) is a disconnect between how an individual hears sound and how sound is processed.
 In most cases, there is no hearing loss or neurological disease involved.
-Because it impacts internal skills — listening, working memory, thinking — auditory processing disorder can be difficult to detect.

-Because of the avoidance behaviors that stem from reading and learning difficulties, many children with APD actually end up being diagnosed with something else, either ADHD, developmental dyslexia or another learning disability.
+Fully diagnosed auditory processing disorder affects 2-7% of the population.
+Because of the avoidance behaviors associated with reading and learning difficulties, many APD children are diagnosed with something else, either ADHD, developmental dyslexia or another learning disability.
 And many others have difficulty processing sounds that hold them back but below testing thresholds or not tested at all.

 What Causes Auditory Processing Disorder?

-The primary auditory processing disorder causes have their roots in the amount of language your child is able to hear accurately in early life.
 Auditory processing skills develop naturally through daily language interaction and stimulation — listening and talking.
+And so the primary auditory processing disorder causes have their roots in the amount of language your child is able to hear accurately in early life.

 In most cases, there is sufficient stimulation around a child to develop fully formed language processing skills by the age of 6 or 7.
 At this age most children can comprehend spoken language at natural language speed and they can pick out phonemes, the sounds inside words, for reading.
 The most crucial time in this development of these crucial and complex skills in the central auditory nervous system is the first three years of life.

-A famous study, the “Early Catastrophe” by Hart and Risley, found children in professional homes hear 30 million words than their peers in lower income homes over their first three years of life.
-Researchers refer to it as the “30 million word gap.”
-This cumulative language experience amounts to extra stimulation and practice for auditory processing skills that translate into a faster start in learning and reading.
+A famous study, the “Early Catastrophe” by Hart and Risley, found children in professional homes hear 30 million more words than their peers in lower income homes over their first three years of life, the so-called “30 million word gap.”
+This extra language experience translates into a faster start in learning and reading.

 Interruptions in Listening Can Cause APD

-Therefore, the primary cause of auditory processing disorder in children is a lack of language stimulation in early life.
-Or alternatively, it is an interruption in that language stimulation due to an unusual number of childhood viruses, recurring ear infections, degenerative disorders, glue ear and other hearing glitches.
-These interruptions deprive a child of language interaction practice in those crucial first three years of life.
+Another possible cause is an interruption in language stimulation due to an unusual number of childhood viruses, recurring ear infections, degenerative disorders, glue ear and other hearing glitches.
 This early childhood form of auditory processing disorder is developmental APD.

-Children who are not born hearing the sounds of English are also at risk for language processing disorder (LPD).
-This is an important distinction in adoption cases where a child is not born hearing English.
+Children who are not born hearing the sounds of English are also at risk for language processing disorder (LPD), difficulties processing the sounds of English.
+This is particularly challenging for internationally-adopted children.
 English is phonetic, whereas for instance, Mandarin is tonal.
-A Chinese-born child who moves to America at the age of one will need to start mapping the language all over again.
-As a result, even if his auditory processing skills are reasonable, he is at risk for LPD because his three year language development window is only two years.
+A Chinese-born child who moves to America will need to start mapping the language all over again.
+She is at risk for LPD because her 3-year language development window is shortened.

 Acquired APD on the other hand refers to auditory processing disorder causes from an outside event.
 This might include head trauma, chemotherapy or a disease, such as viral meningitis.
 Acquired APD is less common, but similarly caused by a general lack of cognitive skill functioning that impacts language processing.